twitocode/Tantalum/content/Projects/Monster Hunter Roblox.md

 - Lets the user know how many more mobs they need
 Mob
 - Increasing level increases the rate of harvesting a resource

-Resources
+- When they do an attack, they stop and a aoe visualizer pops up with the length of the mob’s attack range Resources
 - Haunted trees
 - pumpkins